-The statue was unveiled in 1882.
-Though it wasn’t in this exact spot then – changes to the road layout over the years mean it’s been shifted a few times since.
+The statue was unveiled in 1882, though it wasn’t in this exact spot originally – changes to the road layout over the years mean that it has been shifted several times since.

 Dumfries Robert Burns Centre

 Walk down Friars Vennel towards the River Nith and cross the river on the Devorgilla Bridge (take this one rather than the newer Buccleuch Street Bridge shown on the map, which wouldn’t accept the Devorgilla Bridge).
 The bridge was built in the 15th century and is one of the oldest in Scotland, so Burns would’ve used it while he lived in Dumfries.

 Turn left at the end of the bridge past the Old Bridge House Museum, formerly an inn where Burns liked to drink.
 Along the banks of the river you’ll find the Robert Burns Centre in a converted 18th century watermill.
-The Centre tells the story of Burns’ time in Dumfries (though not a lot about his life before so you might want to swot up a bit first.
+The Centre tells the story of Burns’ time in Dumfries – though not a lot about his life before so you might want to swot up a bit first.

 The Globe Inn

 Carry on along the waterfront then cross the river on the iron suspension bridge.
 Turn left at the end of the bridge and right into Shakespeare Street, where a narrow passageway (known as a wynd) lined with murals depicting Burns’ poems leads you to the Globe Inn (not to be confused with another Globe Inn located across the river).

 Robert Burns House

 Backtrack along Shakespeare Street and turn left down Burns Street where you’ll find the Robert Burns House and a memorial garden outside.
 Burns and his family moved into this 18th-century sandstone house in May 1793, when the street was known as Mill Street.

 The house is furnished with beds, chairs and tables from the period – though not the bed Burns died in because that was made into slightly macabre keepsakes for his fans.
 There’s a snuffbox carved out of wood from the bed on display as well as paintings, family belongings like his wife’s Bible, Burns’ personal seal and original letters and manuscripts.

 Jean Armour statue

 Carry on along Burns Street and you’ll see a statue on your left of Jean Armour, Robert Burns’ wife.
 If you saw the rather stern paintings of her in the Burns’ House you might spot that she looks a lot more glam here – it was designed so she looked like she would’ve done when Burns was alive whereas all the paintings of her are from much later.

-They met when she was 19 and ended up having nine children together, the last one born on the day of his funeral.
+She met Burns when she was 19 and they ended up having nine children together, the last one born on the day of his funeral.
 It was a turbulent relationship though – her parents disapproved, six of their children died, Burns fathered at least four more illegitimate children (including one with the barmaid at the Globe!) and had a habit of disappearing.

 Cross the road to St Michael’s and South Parish Church – Robert Burns’ final resting place.
 If you walk around the right side of the church, you’ll find his mausoleum at the back of the graveyard.
 You can’t miss its bright white dome in among the more sombre red sandstone graves.
 But this lavish neoclassical structure wasn’t Burns’ original resting place.

 Donors from around the world, including famous fans like the Prince Regent, pledged money for a local stonemason to built the memorial.
-And in 1815 Burns’ remain were moved there along with two of his sons, and his wife’s body was added later.
+And in 1817 Burns’ remains were moved there along with those of two of his sons, and his wife’s body was added later.

 The mausoleum was originally made of red sandstone but was later painted white with a turquoise dome to protect it from pollution.
 Inside there’s a sculpture of Burns with a plough and his muse Coila hovering over him.
-There’s a sign to show where the original grave was as well as blue plaques on the graves of Burns’ friends and contemporaries.
+There’s a sign to show where the original grave was as well as plaques on the graves of Burns’ friends and contemporaries.

 Where to stay in Dumfries